sinzlab/insilico-stimuli/README.md

 _Some additional notes_:
 - when adding a class, always add the methods params(), _parameter_converter() and stimulus() for generation and always add _param_dict_for_search() for search methods.
-- we stimuli are not accounted for potential aliasing effects at the stimulus edges
+- the stimuli are not accounted for potential aliasing effects at the stimulus edges
-- the parameters.py module has some untested elements in it, esp. the continuous sampling
-- data type: float for all list elements when calling a class with objects from parameters.py
+- data type needs to be `float` for all list elements when calling a class with objects from parameters.py

 # Stimulus Generation Demo